lakejs/lake-docs/index.md

 features:
   - icon:
       src: /assets/icons/users.svg
-    title: User experience
+    title: Reliable Performance
-    details: Lake offers a smooth editing experience, even with huge content.
-Its stability is ensured by extensive test coverage.
+    details: Lake provides a smooth editing experience, even with large amounts of content, backed by extensive test coverage to ensure stability.
   - icon:
       src: /assets/icons/cube.svg
-    title: Approachable
+    title: Easy Integration
-    details: You can easily integrate a feature-rich editor into your web applications with just a few lines of code.
+    details: You can easily integrate a powerful yet lightweight editor into your web application with just a few lines of code.
   - icon:
       src: /assets/icons/puzzle-piece.svg
-    title: Customizable
+    title: Flexible Customization
-    details: Lake features a simple structure and an easy-to-use programming interface, making customization straightforward.
+    details: With a straightforward structure and intuitive programming interface, Lake makes it easy to adapt the editor to your specific needs.

 ---